sukanyagurav/Frontend-mentor-challenge-social-links-profile-main/README.md

 - See hover and focus states for all interactive elements on the page

+## Available Scripts

+In the project directory, you can run:

+### `npm run watch`

+It will watch the tailwind css styles.

 ### Built with

 - Semantic HTML5 markup